David Carpenter: First offences

-Sexual assaults
+1970

 From January to February 1970, Carpenter went on a crime spree in the Bay Area.
 The first of these cases occurred after he rear-ended a vehicle being driven by a young woman, and after a heated exchange he shoved her to the ground and raped her before stabbing her with a spatula.
 He was armed with a hunting knife during the second attack, which was against a 19-year-old girl in Boulder Creek.
-On February 3, he forced his way into the home of 45-year-old Lucille Davis in Modesto, where he bound her wrists and demanded for her car keys, and he subsequently stole her vehicle and drove to Angels Camp.
+On February 3, he forced his way into the home of 45-year-old Lucille Davis in Modesto, where he bound her wrists and demanded her car keys, and he subsequently stole her vehicle and drove to Angels Camp.
 There, he confronted a 21-year-old mother and forced her to drive him to Oakdale while her 16-month-old son sat in the back of the vehicle.
 When they arrived, Carpenter forced both out and drove off.
 After he was detained on February 4, investigator James Marston obtained permission from Carpenter's wife to search their vehicle, which was found to have contained the knife used in the second attack.

 Around the time of his arrest, the Zodiac Killer was active in the San Francisco Bay Area, which drew high media attention and search efforts.
-In an effort to gain some sort of attention to himself, he began to refer to himself as "Zodiac" to other inmates.
+In an effort to gain some sort of attention to himself, Carpenter began to refer to himself as "Zodiac" to other inmates.
 Authorities were alerted and investigated him, but since he had been imprisoned during the time three of the murders occurred, he was cleared.
 On April 26, Carpenter and five other inmates being held at the Calaveras County jail cut their way through cell bars and escaped.
 He was captured two weeks later and sentenced to five-years-to-life imprisonment for auto theft and escape charges, and five-to-twenty-five years on kidnapping charges.

-During a presentencing hearing, it was estimated that Carpenter had an intelligence quotient (IQ) of 125.
-He initially served his sentence at Folsom State Prison until being transferred to San Quentin State Prison in 1972, later returning to Folsom before being transferred to California Medical Facility.
-A psychiatrist's report identified him with having antisocial personality disorder (ASPD), which the United States Parole Commission defined as someone who is manipulative and a pathological liar.